High-profile women look back on life in "Tanner Hall"

 Q: What happened?

 Von Furstenberg: "Francesca and I have very different work styles.
-She's very slow and thorough in combing through things, and I tend to just trust my judgement on the first throw up."
+She's very slow and thorough in combing through things, and I tend to just trust my judgment on the first throw up."

 Gregorini: "The editing process is the final word.
 It's your last chance to put together your movie.
 Deciding on takes was grating after a while."